zchdev/kifkif/README.md

 # Kifkif

-This is a project made possible thanks to ([@tomayac](https://github.com/tomayac)) This is his original Javascript Chrome [Prompt API Playground](https://tomayac.github.io/prompt-api-playground/)
+This is a project made possible thanks to ([@tomayac](https://github.com/tomayac)).
+This is his original Javascript Chrome [Prompt API Playground](https://tomayac.github.io/prompt-api-playground/)

+This Javascript project served as a starting point to KifKif : Chrome AI aleternatives finder built with Angular.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.